About Narrows

 2011

-Brian Giblin resigns as Director after 10 faithful years of service at Narrows Park.
+Brian Giblin resigns as the camp manager after 10 faithful years of service at Narrows Park.

 2012

-In April Al Belcher is appointed as the Director
+In April Al Belcher is appointed as the Executive Director

 New staff are appointed in June expanding Narrows to 3 staff